 Intel confirmed all rumors today about its acquisition of Moovit, the Israeli urban mobility startup, with a deal worth approximately $ 900 million.

-Reports on the upcoming acquisition were published for the first time from the local Israeli newspaper Calcalist Sunday, and now on a press release Intel today confirmed the ongoing acquisition of Moovit with the aim of making its Mobileye project a "complete mobility provider", including robotaxi services.
+Reports about the impending takeover have been published for the first time from the local Israeli newspaper Calcalist Sunday, and now on a press release Today, Intel confirmed its pending acquisition of Moovit with the aim of making its Mobileye project a “comprehensive mobility provider,” including robotaxi services.

 Climbing autonomous vehicles

-The chip giant Intel already has experience acquiring Israeli startups.
-Just Mobileye is a project born from the acquisition of the homonymous startup for 15,3 billion dollars in 2018.
-Mobileye was a computerized vision company specialized in autonomous vehicles.
-And a few months ago, Intel paid another $ 2 billion for Habana Labs, which develops artificial intelligence and machine learning solutions.
-This latest acquisition is perhaps particularly noteworthy, given that Intel previously invested in Moovit through Intel Capital, its venture capital "rib".
+Chip giant Intel already has experience acquiring Israeli startups.
+Mobileye is a project born from the acquisition of the startup of the same name for 15,3 billion dollars in 2018.
+Mobileye was a computer vision company specialized in autonomous vehicles.
+And a few months ago, Intel paid another $2 billion for Habana Labs, which develops artificial intelligence and machine learning solutions.
+This latest acquisition is perhaps particularly noteworthy, given that Intel had previously invested in Moovit through Intel Capital, its venture capital arm.

 Let's talk a second at Moovit

-Founded in 2012, Moovit is best known for its app used by 500 million people to cross a city using a combination of transportation options that includes augmented reality (AR) directions.
-The company has focused its core business on the licensing of its platform through an offer of "mobility as a service".
-In practice, Moovit provides entities with data and analytics to improve urban transit infrastructure, while companies like TomTom and Microsoft offer real-time transportation data to include in their apps.
+Founded in 2012, Moovit is best known for its app used by 500 million people to navigate a city using a combination of transportation options that includes augmented reality (AR) directions.
+The company has focused its core business on licensing its platform through a “mobility as a service” offering.
+In practice, Moovit provides entities with data and analytics to improve urban transportation infrastructure, while it offers companies like TomTom and Microsoft real-time transportation data to include in their apps.

-The timing of the Intel acquisition is remarkable, as it comes during a time of great uncertainty for companies like Moovit.
-The global pandemic has greatly reduced transportation, as people have stayed home.
-Moovit itself published data showing the impact of Covid-19 on the use of transport in major cities around the world, showing that in some areas it has decreased by 80%.
+The timing of Intel's acquisition is notable, as it comes during a time of great uncertainty for companies like Moovit.
+The global pandemic has greatly reduced transportation as people stayed at home.
+Moovit itself published data showing the impact of Covid-19 on transport use in major cities around the world, showing that in some areas it has decreased by 80%.